 - Build something with LEGOs

-- Do something nice for someone you love
+- Do five nice things for someone you love

 - Print.
 Any paper will do the trick, but card stock would be ideal.